NLKNguyen/papercolor-theme/README.md

     set laststatus=2

 ## Screenshots
 **Note**: Since web browsers render images differently, the actual background color of the theme may look brighter in Vim than what you see below.
+Also, these screenshots are currently outdated.
+New screenshots will come soon.

 Sample **C** code with syntax highlighting enhanced using [Vim-Syntax-Extra](https://github.com/justinmk/vim-syntax-extra)
 ![Sample C code](https://raw.githubusercontent.com/NLKNguyen/papercolor-theme/master/screenshots/C.1.png)